Annapurna Base Camp Difficulty – 8 Factors to Look Out For

 Annapurna Base Camp Trek’s Trekking Level (Annapurna Base Camp Difficulty)

 The Annapurna Base Camp trek in Nepal is not that challenging.
 You can feel the oxygen and atmospheric pressure after hiking to a higher elevation.
-Moreover, you have to trek up to more than 4000 meters which is not easy.
+Moreover, trekking up to more than 4000 meters is not easy.

 It’s challenging hiking more than 2000 meters.
 Most experienced hikers might find it easy.
-Those who can trek up to 6 to 7 hours a day can easily trek ABC.
+Those who can trek up to 6 to 7 hours daily can easily trek ABC.
 The ABC Trek Difficulty might prove to be a significant stumbling block.
 Difficulties often come at higher altitudes.

 Furthermore, the Annapurna Base Camp’s difficulty is not a significant concern while walking.
 It is also easier to hike than other mountain and Base Camp treks.